Bangladesh Cricket League

 The Bangladesh Cricket League is an annual first-class cricket tournament that began in Bangladesh in the 2012–13 season.

 History

 The Bangladesh Cricket League (BCL) was inaugurated in the 2012–13 season as a four-team first-class tournament comprising the best-performing players from the eight-team National Cricket League (NCL).
 The aim was to raise the level of the nation's top first-class competition to better prepare players for Test cricket.

-The BCL consists of four zonal teams, each made up of players from teams representing two adjacent regions in the NCL.
+The BCL consists of four zonal teams, each made up of players from teams representing two adjacent Divisions in the NCL.
 The teams are as follows: